JeremieV/feed/README.md

 ## Roadmap

+- review the youtube etc compatibility (and activitypub)
+- paginate API endpoint for feed items
+- implement the search function
+- add the created_at and updated_at for all database tables
-- put some better feeds and "topics" than the AI generated ones
+- curate "topics" better than the AI generated ones
-- grow sidebar to screen height on mobile
 - import/export OPML
 <!--  -->
 - get the first 3 users